opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/general_problems/how_do_i_check_the_creation_time_of_a_database_user.rst

 ::

-   select roloid, min(passwordtime) as create_time from pg_auth_history group by roloid order by roloid;
+   SELECT roloid, min(passwordtime) as create_time FROM pg_auth_history group by roloid order by roloid;

 The following is an example: